scorpido74/azure-docs.nl-nl/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_start_job"></a><a name="sp_start_job"></a>sp_start_job

-Begint met het uitvoeren van een taak.
+De uitvoering van een taak wordt gestart.

 #### <a name="syntax"></a>Syntaxis